 Every student at Manor High School has the opportunity to follow all National Curriculum subjects as well as GCSE and/or appropriate vocational subjects.
 As a school we are committed to narrowing the attainment gap between SEND and non-SEND students through a combination of quality first teaching and appropriate interventions where necessary.

-Miss Long liaises closely with all staff and other external agencies in order to support our most vulnerable students and those who have additional needs.
+Our SENDCo liaises closely with all staff and other external agencies in order to support our most vulnerable students and those who have additional needs.
 She leads a team of very experienced Learning Support Assistants (LSAs), who work with class teachers to ensure that work is differentiated and accessible for all of our students.
 The parents of those students with an Individual Educational Plan (IEP) or Statement of Educational Need are invited into school frequently and we are available to the parents of any child who feels that support may be needed.

 Please visit the following pages for further information:

 - Identifying students with SEND

 - Supporting students at school with medical conditions

 If you are concerned that your child may have a special educational need, or if your child has already been identified as having a special educational need or disability and wish to discuss their progress.
 You should contact Mrs Vanessa Mehta, our SENDCo, or Gurpreet Sandhu, our Inclusion Administrator, on: